Directorate Information Performance Data Surgery Cardiology Consultants Careers Contact Information Wards

 The staff would be happy to discuss any aspect of care, illness or stay in hospital that you would want to know about.

-Right are the consultants for this ward.
-In addition other consultants may visit.
 Patients are free to ask questions at all times about their medical care.
 If you wish to talk to a Doctor during you stay please tell your nurse who will arrange for one of the medical team to visit you.

 Return to Top.